 Report to Executive Director

 An employee shall report to the Executive Director if the employee has been found by the Cabinet for Health and Family Services to have abused or neglected a child, and if the employee has waived the right to appeal such a substantiated finding or the finding has been upheld upon appeal.
+The Executive Director shall annually notify Cooperative employees of the self-reporting requirement.

 Reasonable Assurance of Continued Employment